 With coronavirus related travel restrictions set to continue for the foreseeable future, and increased international litigation in Spanish-speaking countries, we have developed a virtual Hispanic Dispute Resolution Centre in London via our offices based in the Strand.

 Our country experts have a genuine appreciation and understanding of the culture and traditions of Mexico, which need to be considered as part of the professional advice they provide.
-As members of The Leading Edge Alliance, the second-largest international association in the world, we work with local accounting, financial, tax and business advisory services we can put our clients in touch with local Mexican business support.
+We work with local accounting, financial, tax and business advisory services and can put our clients in touch with local Mexican business support.